-Tasting India | Christine Manfield
+Tasting India (2011) | Christine Manfield

-50 Great Curries of India | Camellia Panjabi
+50 Great Curries of India (1994) | Camellia Panjabi

 One of the top-selling Indian cookbooks of this century, 50 Great Curries of India is a staple on any spice-lover’s bookshelf.
 The perfect introduction for curry novices, Panjabi has made sure to include recipes suitable to a varied skill set and pleasing to different tastes.
 Born in Mumbai, Panjabi moved to England to study at Cambridge before setting out on a culinary business adventure.
-Together with her family she now owns the MW Eat collection of London-based restaurants—Chutney Mary, Veeraswamy, Masala Grill, Masala Zone and Amaya.
+Together with her family she now owns the MW Eat collection of London-based restaurants—Chutney Mary, Veeraswamy, Masala Grill, Masala Zone, and Amaya.
 In this book she shares some of her favorite regional recipes while teaching the philosophy of Indian cuisine and giving lots of handy tips about how to cook curries authentically.
-The book includes some beautiful food photography and an illustrated culinary map of India, alongside ample delicious recipes such as Bombay prawn curry, Madras style lamb curry, and Sindhi curry.
+The book includes some beautiful food photography and an illustrated culinary map of India, alongside ample delicious recipes such as Bombay prawn curry, Madras-style lamb curry, and Sindhi curry.

-Made in India: Cooked in Britain | Meera Sodha
+Made in India: Cooked in Britain: Recipes From an Indian Family Kitchen (2014) | Meera Sodha

-Vegan Richa’s Indian Kitchen | Richa Hingle
+Vegan Richa’s Indian Kitchen: Traditional and Creative Recipes for the Home Cook (2015) | Richa Hingle

-Entice With Spice: Easy Indian Recipes for Busy People | Shubhra Ramineni
+Entice With Spice: Easy Indian Recipes for Busy People (2010) | Shubhra Ramineni

-Prashad At Home: Everyday Indian Cooking From Our Vegetarian Kitchen | Kaushy Patel
+Prashad at Home: Everyday Indian Cooking From Our Vegetarian Kitchen (2015) | Kaushy Patel

-Madhur Jaffrey’s Ultimate Curry Bible | Madhur Jaffrey
+Madhur Jaffrey’s Ultimate Curry Bible (2003) | Madhur Jaffrey

-The Curry Secret: How To Cook Real Indian Restaurant Meals At Home | Kris Dhillon
+The Curry Secret: How to Cook Real Indian Restaurant Meals at Home (1989) | Kris Dhillon

-Rick Stein’s India | Rick Stein
+Rick Stein’s India (2013) | Rick Stein

 Born out of the BBC2 program of the same name, Rick Stein’s India is a detailed account of the author’s journey around India seeking out the very best examples of this popular cuisine.
 Rick Stein is firm in his belief that food isn’t a mere necessity in India—it’s the focal point of a good life—and he uses this book as a tool to express that passion.
-With sections dedicated to street food snacks, creamy curries and spicy shellfish dishes, there is a recipe to excite every palate.
+With sections dedicated to street food snacks, creamy curries, and spicy shellfish dishes, there is a recipe to excite every palate.
 Stein’s words and recollections are sure to inspire everyone that flicks through this book to try at least one of his recipes.
-The tamarind and pork curry, the kati rolls with pickled onion and the squid curry are all highly recommended.
+The tamarind and pork curry, the kati rolls with pickled onion, and the squid curry are all highly recommended.

-The Dal Cookbook | Krishna Dutta
+The Dal Cookbook (2013) | Krishna Dutta

-A cookbook celebrating the humble, wholesome and effortlessly delicious dish that is dal, Krishna Dutta’s The Dal Cookbook has been a huge success with budget and health conscious cooks.
+A cookbook celebrating the humble, wholesome, and effortlessly delicious dish that is dal, Krishna Dutta’s The Dal Cookbook has been a huge success with budget- and health-conscious cooks.
 An absolute staple in traditional Indian cuisine, dal is one of the cheapest ways to feed a big family a nutritious dinner that is sure to keep them full all the way through to breakfast.
-The Dal Cookbook is a collection of more than 50 exquisite dal dishes, made using a variety of different pulses, vegetables, fish, seafood and meat.
+The Dal Cookbook is a collection of more than 50 exquisite dal dishes, made using a variety of different pulses, vegetables, fish, seafood, and meat.
 Even the biggest lentil-phobes will find a recipe to satisfy them in this book.
-Try the sweet potato dal for the perfect winter weather treat.
+Try the sweet potato dal for the perfect winter-weather treat.